-A publication should mention, preferably in the Materials & Methods section and/or Figure or Table legend, which reference sequence file was used for numbering of the residues (DNA, RNA and protein) and to describe the variants (see_Reference Sequences_).
+- A publication should mention, preferably in the Materials & Methods section and/or Figure or Table legend, which reference sequence file was used to describe variants and for numbering of the residues (DNA, RNA and protein (see Reference Sequences)).

-- genomic (g.) and non-coding DNA (n.) reference sequences start with nucleotide 1 and can not have nucleotides with additions like a +, - or *.
+- genomic (g.) reference sequences start with nucleotide 1 and can not have nucleotides with additions like a +, - or *.